 More about the Dissertation.

 The course is assessed entirely by coursework.
-For each module you will have two assignments that count towards your overall mark.
-You will need to gain an average of 50% in order to pass the module.
+For each module you will have to complete at least one assignment.
+You will need to gain the mark of 50% in order to pass the module.
 Assignments include essays, reports, transcription and other analytical exercises.
 Many of these encourage you to develop and carry out your own research projects so that you can relate the modules to your own context and experiences.

 There is a number of opportunities to consider upon completing your MA course.
 Popular options include MPhil or PhD studies.